-The main aim of IMOLA II, as a follow up project, is to provide an interoperability platform among Lands Registers in Europe.
-Controlled vocabularies are essential elements for the IMOLA II project as starting point for achieving the semantic shared repository, (Knowledge Repository).
+The main aim of IMOLA II, as a follow-up project, is to provide an interoperability platform among Land Registers in Europe.
+Controlled vocabularies are essential elements for the IMOLA II project a starting point for achieving the semantic shared repository, (Knowledge Repository).

 • To develop a Web Service related to the Knowledge Repository.

-• To develop an input system by mean of a web page to support the feedback of Contact Points as Land Registers experts integrated on European Land Registers Net, (ELRN).
+• To develop an input system by means of a web page to support the feedback of Contact Points as Land Registry experts integrated on the European Land Registry Network, (ELRN).

 Results of the Project

-• A Knowledge Repository integrated on e-Justice portal as controlled vocabulary (Thesaurus).
+• A Knowledge Repository integrated on the e-Justice portal as a controlled vocabulary (Thesaurus).

-• To achieve the semantic interoperability among the Land Registers Information to make easier the implementation of the ELRD as standardized common output.
+• To achieve the semantic interoperability among the Land Registers’ Information to ease the implementation of the ELRD as standardized common output.

 • Use controlled vocabularies as part of the descriptive metadata to characterize the content of the information objects of the Land Registries.